How to Apply...

 12:30 Other documents to be submitted with your application (Susanne Binder)

 13:00 Submitting your application (Helen Tilbrook)

 13:30 Q&A Session (Paul Cairns)

 Audio recordings of the day:

 PDF versions of the presentation slides:

-On Tuesday 10 January 2023 join us at Queen Mary University of London or at the University of York for a tour of the facilities and the opportunity to meet current iGGi Researchers and iGGi supervisors and staff.
-Find out more about what it is like to study at the University of your choice.
+On Tuesday 10 January 2023 you were able to join us at Queen Mary University of London or at the University of York for a tour of the facilities and the opportunity to meet current iGGi Researchers and iGGi supervisors and staff and to find out more about what it is like to study at the University of your choice.
 (Please note that if your application is successful you will be registered and based at the same University as your primary supervisor.)

 Who Should Apply?